Mrsele/int-gration-de-paiement-Telebirr/README.md

 # 🚀 Telebirr API Integration Guide

 Integrate **Telebirr** mobile payments quickly and securely using Ethio Telecom's API.
-This guide covers essential steps for authentication, initiating payments, and handling callbacks in your app.
+This guide covers essential steps for authentication, initiating payments, and handling callbacks in your app using Js.

 ---